FreedyPlugins/FreedyPlugins/EnglishWiki.md

-## FreedyMinigameMaker
+# FreedyMinigameMaker
-> So this plugin can be seen as a mini game development tool.
+> This plugin can be viewed as a mini game development tool.
 This plugin works by executing commands in certain parts of the gameplay.
 It also provides the main mechanism for mini-games to work and has several features.
 In addition, you will receive suggestions for plug-in features or error reports.
 Please contact us.

 ## English Wiki [>> English Wiki Link <<](./EnglishWiki)